mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 <!-- Denner and colleagues' review of this area, using the term CGD&P rather than constructionist gaming, uses a broad categorisation of pedagogies used in studies . -->

-#### Tools with community assets

-While many toolsets have emerged from constructionist school, Scratch as an example is of note due to its explemplificaiton of the design heuristics and as a tool used in many CGD&P programmes.

-One area of scaffolding is in the provision of a library of assets.

-Another is in the online community and the design decision to make all created products remixable by others by default.

-The remixing of  Scratch projects is complicated by the an embedded nature of the features.
-The process of extracting them and implementing them is neither straightforward or guided.

-One concept advanced to address this in constructionist research is that of a Constructopedia [@papert_technological_1995], an encyclopedia of design elements and resources to implement acting as bother a practical resources and source inspiration.
-While instances have come and gone [@nichols2007idea] none remain an idea perhaps limited by the broadness of its scope.

 <!-- Look the potential of at constructopedia samplers
 [@papert_technological_1995], an attempt using the computer clubhouse to make this happen using the potential of the internet [@chapman_pearls_2006]. -->